Local development with external IDEs

 Introduction

 Holistics is built for development outside the UI.
-Everything in Holistics — models, datasets, metrics, and dashboards — is defined as code, version controlled in Git, and can be managed through CLI and API.
+Everything in Holistics (models, datasets, metrics, dashboards) is defined as code, version controlled in Git, and can be managed through CLI and API.

 This guide walks you through a typical local development workflow using your preferred IDE.